-Target Strategies Time Scale Success Criteria Method of Target To help students to apply for further studies through JUPAS, non-JUPAS and UCAS Organize talks on JUPAS and non-JUPAS applications and offer individual counselling to both parents and students Organize sessions/workshops on writing personal statements and interview skills Organize visits to various universities on their Information Day Time Scale September 2019 to July 2020 Success Criteria Successful completion of JUPAS and Non-JUPAS talks Successful completion of the interview skills and personal statement writing workshops F.6 students visiting Method of Evaluation Feedback from students and teachers in the Careers team Number of students obtaining offers from Invite alumni to offer sharing sessions to help students better understand the requirements of various degree/AD programmes, strategies of reprioritization after release of results etc Complete the SLP for the JUPAS application Assist students in completing their applications to UK universities through the UCAS system and universities in USA, Canada, China, Australia and other places.
-F.o students visiting various tertiary institutions on Information Day Successful transfer of school SLP information into OEA platform for JUPAS universities
+Target Strategies Time Scale Success Criteria Method of Evaluation To help students to apply for further studies through JUPAS, Non-JUPAS and UCAS Organize talks on JUPAS and Non-JUPAS applications and offer individual counselling to both parents and students Organize sessions/workshops on writing personal statements and interview skills Organize visits to various universities on their Information Day Invite alumni to offer sharing sessions to help students better understand the requirements of various degree/AD programmes, strategies of re- prioritization after release of results etc Complete the SLP for the JUPAS application Assist students in completing their applications to UK universities through the UCAS system and universities in USA, Canada, China, Australia and other places.
+September 2020 to July 2021 Successful completion of JUPAS and Non-JUPAS talks Successful completion of the interview skills and personal statement writing workshops F.6 students visiting various tertiary institutions on Information Day Successful transfer of school SLP information into OEA platform for JUPAS Feedback from students and teachers in the Careers team Number of students obtaining offers from universities To adopt a Blended Learning time-table in case of adverse situations of COVID-19 pandemic or social unrest to ensure students' learning will not be disrupted and their competitiveness in university applications will be maintained Rearrange the time-table into 3+3+2 framework.
+Lunch break will be at 12:40 pm after the 6th period.
+During adverse situation of COVID-19 or social unrest, school will finish at 12:40 and students can continue their learning at home via zoom classes.
+September 2020 to July 2021 Successful completion of teaching syllabus University admission figures remain good Feedback from students and teachers

-Second Priority: To prepare students for the fast changing technological world through STEM/STEAM: fostering collaborative learning through an interdisciplinary approach, Augmented Reality and other means in the Smart Oasis.
+Second Priority: To prepare students for the fast changing technological world through STEM/STEAM: fostering collaborative learning through an inter-disciplinary approach, Augmented Reality and other means in the Smart Oasis.

-Target Strategies Time Scale Success Criteria Method of Evaluation To appreciate the value of collaboration To develop among students a solid knowledge base and to enhance their interests in Science, Technology, Engineering and Mathematics (STEM) for further studies and careers in meeting the changes and challenges of the contemporary world.
-Explore the possibilities of AR / VR / AI / ML apps that could facilitate teaching and learning.
+Target Strategies Time Scale Success Criteria Method of Evaluation To appreciate the value of collaboration To develop among students a solid knowledge base and to enhance their interests in Science, Technology, Engineering and Mathematics (STEM) for further studies and careers in meeting the changes and challenges of the contemporary world Explore the possibilities of AR / VR / AI / ML apps that could facilitate teaching and learning.
 Investigate meaningful themes of group project involving AR/VR/AI/ML technologies.
-Encourage students to apply their skills in daily life (E.g. students taking creative media are encouraged to form a Campus TV team).
-Embed and strengthen STEM education into the teaching and learning of related subjects in addition to Integrated Science, Physics, Chemistry, Biology, Mathematics, ICT, EITP, Creative Media Production &amp; Home Economics (Food Technology).
+Encourage students to apply their skills in daily life (e.g. students taking creative media are encouraged to form a Campus TV team).
+Embed and strengthen STEM education into the teaching and learning of related subjects in addition to Integrated Science, Physics, Chemistry, Biology, Mathematics, ICT, EITP, Creative Media Production & Home Economics (Food Technology).
 Encourage and support students to join local, national and international competitions in STEM areas to unleash their potentials Promote and sustain STEM related ECAs (e.g. the "One student one plant", Cisco Innovation Challenge, or Hong Kong Youth Science and Technology Innovation Competition, MTR STEM Challenge, etc) organized by different clubs and societies.
-September 2019 to August 2020 Classroom observation on student outcomes and successful completion of projects.
-Students' enthusiastic engagement in production and collaborative effort Students' interests and ability to integrate and apply knowledge to science and related disciplines are raised Students are able to conduct self-learning with the help of technology.
-That is, a paradigm shift from teacher-centred classroom practices to learner-centred learning Feedback from teachers and students Quality of student production can be assessed Feedback from teachers Students' mode of learning - an active learner whereby teacher takes the role of a facilitator Feedback from teachers and students Feedback from teachers.
+September 2020 to August 2021 Classroom observation on student outcomes and successful completion of projects.
+Students' enthusiastic engagement in research projects and collaborative effort Students' interests and ability to integrate and apply knowledge to science and related disciplines are raised Students are able to conduct self-learning with the help of technology.
+That is, a paradigm shifts from teacher-centred classroom practices to learner-centred learning Feedback from teachers and students Quality of student projects can be assessed Feedback from teachers Students' mode of learning - an active learner whereby teacher takes the role of a facilitator Feedback from teachers and students Feedback from teachers/students.